tusdotnet/tusdotnet/README.md

   * Checksum
   * Termination
   * Concatenation
 * Add support for http overrides (to support older browsers)
+* Add support for file tracking so that we can return 410 instead of 404 for abandoned files.
 * Write tests

 ## License
-This project is licensed under the MIT license, see LICENSE.
+This project is licensed under the MIT license, see [LICENSE](LICENSE).